 It starts in Japan in 1935.
 Soon after his arrival in Tokyo, Van Gulik met Okaya Katsuyo, or "Kachan" for short.
 She moved in with him, defining her role as "the maid that enjoys the favours of her master".
 She taught him about intricate Japanese customs, social patterns, and their way of life in general.
 During the New Year's Holiday of 1935-36 he took her on a trip to the famous spa of Odawara.

-In 1936, Van Gulik wrote an essay about this experience called The Hot Springs of Odawa-ra.

-The original English version was never published, but a slightly abbreviated Dutch version appeared in Elsevier's Illustrated Monthly in February 1937 and was later reprinted in a collection of writings by Dutch diplomats.

-The Hot Springs of Odawara is unlike anything Van Gulik has ever written.
+In 1936, Van Gulik wrote an essay about this experience called "The Hot Springs of Odawara".
+The Hot Springs of Odawara 1936 THE HOT SPRINGS OF ODAWARA - by Dr. 12.
+14. Van Julie (Dutch abbreviated text published in "Elseviers Geillustreer schrift",1936, under the pseudonym Shugi-inshi) A grey mist has spread again over the sea this late-summ noon, and the pinetrees, gnarled and misshapen through contiexposure to the salty breeze have become useless watchmen aldeserted coast.
+The wind, fresh and invigorating when we arr two days ago, now is gradually being superseded by oppressive that leave a brackish taste on our lips and a dank smell in The original English version was never published, but a slightly abbreviated Dutch version appeared in Elsevier's Illustrated Monthly in February 1937 and was later reprinted in a collection of writings by Dutch diplomats.
+"The Hot Springs of Odawara" is unlike anything Van Gulik has ever written.
 It is profoundly personal, allowing us a glimpse of his private life with Kachan, showing us the extent of his affection for her.
 Van Gulik emphasises this by not writing about her, but by writing as if he is speaking to her, addressing her.
 This for instance is what Van Gulik writes when they are sharing a hot bath.
+As we are lying there motionless I am grateful for your blessed gift of silence.
+The drops in your blue-black tresses are like so many pearls.

-Yet, The Hot Springs of Odawara also deals with the big questions of life.
+Yet, "The Hot Springs of Odawara" also deals with the big questions of life.
 Or perhaps I should say: THE big question, the question of the Meaning of Life.
 The next day Van Gulik and Kachan visit a historic site, long ago the scene of an important battle.
 It is raining.
 The hustle and bustle of those belligerent times has gone.
 What remains is the rustle of the century-old cypresses.
 Van Gulik is reminded of a haiku the poet Bashō wrote when visiting such an ancient battlefield.

-Van Gulik writes:

-... all the time I hear Bashō's poem in the back of my mind.
-It becomes the nagging refrain to a monotonous song of the transitoriness of all things.
+The summer grass, the summer grass All that is left of the warrior's dreams Van Gulik writes: "... all the time I hear Bashō's poem in the back of my mind.
+It becomes the nagging refrain to a monotonous song of the transitoriness of all things."
 The next day they are preparing to return home in a despondent mood.
 Suddenly Van Gulik becomes aware of the continuous murmur of the springs.
 It makes him realise the futility of trying "to have and to hold". ... lasting possession is only possible through complete renunciation.

-He later described this realisation as a "sudden revelation", what Zen-Buddhism calls $\underline{m}$ wu.
-From then on, so he claims, he saw China from within, and could read Chinese texts without translating them mentally.
+He later described this realisation as a "sudden revelation", what Zen-Buddhism calls 無 "wu".